 - Aim to reduce how slowly you tuck down and you’ll exit with great control, too.

 Wall Runs Progression (Intermediate to Advanced)

-Wall runs are not for the uninitiated.
-This is generally a better idea if you have lots of comfort with the previous drills already.
+Wall runs won’t build too much balance, so the previous drills above are better for that purpose.
+But they are difficult and thus, more-so about building strength.
 You could do these both back or chest-to-wall.
 Either way, I have written down the breakdown of the mindful progressions demonstrated by Dan Pope.
 You could go for time or for reps or change the tempo to challenge yourself with this exercise.